Avoid these marijuana cooking mistakes and put yourself well on the road to making great tasting potent marijuana edibles!

 10. Believing brownies, cookies and sweets are the only foods suitable as marijuana edibles.

 The number of people who think that sweets are the only kind of edibles you can make with marijuana consistently surprises me.
 The fact is most any food can be infused with cannabis.
 In fact, it is usually easier to hide the green herbal flavor that most people don’t like in spicy and/or savory foods.
-There are lots of terrific cannabis cookbooks on the market to help you expand you cannabis culinary repertoire, including my own Cannabis Gourmet Cookbook.
+There are lots of terrific cannabis cookbooks on the market to help you expand you cannabis culinary repertoire, including my own Cannabis Gourmet Cookbook and The Easy Cannabis Cookbook.
 You can also find lots of recipes, both savory and sweet, on this blog.